 Phone: +353 85 801 7973

-4. Pay respect at St Mary’s Cathedral
+4. Pay respect at St Mary’s Cathedral, Killarney

-St Mary’s Cathedral is a beautiful gothic church at the centre of Killarney.
+St Mary’s Cathedral is a beautiful gothic church at the center of Killarney.
 It is set on a beautiful backdrop of lakes and mountains.

 Location: Saint Mary’s Cathedral, New Street